roguione/Corrupted-Checkers/README.md

 ## How To Win Corrupted Checkers BBG

 - ### Simply be the First one to make it to other side of board and get kinged wins
 - ### OG OOOG can be tricky and will take your checkers, blocking is best best strategy
+- #### A crucial point to note is that the game's computer AI is very basic.
+It doesn't optimize its moves; instead, it chooses one randomly from the available valid moves.

 ### Thank You
 #### Open link in new tab